santiagosayshey/DigiBrain/content/AI Prompt.md

 I DO NOT want an overview or plan first.
 I want the final deliverable note, formatted as proper callouts as outlined above and below.

+I want proper callout titles.
+Don't do things like "understand topic here".
+Thats why we have specific callouts, so readers know what the callout is for.
+Its reductive. "topic" is good enough for an idea callout.

 > [!motivation] Motivation
 >
 > **Purpose**: Introduce the problem that motivates the need for the main idea.
 This callout sets the stage, making the upcoming discussion relevant and urgent.